AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Higher mass ratios can widen common-envelope outcomes
+High-mass companions can widen common-envelope outcomes in giant stars

 Research area:AstrophysicsAstronomy and AstrophysicsAstronomy and Astrophysical Research